Stochastic gravitational-wave background search using data from five pulsar timing arrays

-Happily, these posteriors, summarized in Table~\ref{tab:pos}, are consistent with the individual PTA results~\cite{EPTA_new23, miles2025meerkat, NANOGrav_new, PPTA_new}.
-They are more constraining than the posteriors obtained by the individual PTAs: the uncertainty ellipses in the bottom-left plot of Fig.~\ref{fig:corner} are smaller than those obtained by intersecting the individual PTA posteriors~\cite{chalumeau2024comparing}.
-For example, the $\text{area} = \int \! \dd\gamma_{gw} \int \! \dd\log_{10}( A_{gw})$ of our 95.5\% containment ellipse (for the HD hypothesis) is 45\% of that shown in~\cite[Fig.~1, right]{chalumeau2024comparing}.
+These posteriors, summarized in Table~\ref{tab:pos}, are consistent with the individual PTA results~\cite{EPTA_new23, miles2025meerkat, NANOGrav_new, PPTA_new}.
+They are more constraining than the posteriors obtained by the individual PTAs: the uncertainty ellipses in the bottom-left plot of Fig.~\ref{fig:corner} are smaller (by about a factor of two) than those obtained by intersecting the individual PTA posteriors~\cite{chalumeau2024comparing}.
+For example, the $\text{area} \equiv \int \! \dd\gamma_{gw} \int \! \dd\log_{10}( A_{gw})$ of our 95.5\% containment ellipse for the HD hypothesis is 48\% of that shown in~\cite[Fig.~1, right]{chalumeau2024comparing}.
 As explained earlier, this is as expected for an SGWB: joint analysis yields more evidence and is more constraining than naive intersection of the separate PTA results.

-To claim an SGWB detection, there are several hurdles to overcome~\cite{IPTAchecklist}.
-One must show that the data is consistent with the HD signal hypothesis, and that it is very unlikely (at the $5\sigma$ level) to arise under the CURN hypothesis.
-Clearly, the estimates of $A_{GW}$ and $\gamma_{GW}$ cannot help with this, since they are almost identical under both hypotheses.
+The PTA community has established basic criteria for claiming a detection~\cite{IPTAchecklist}.
+Among these, one must show that the data is consistent with the HD signal hypothesis, and very unlikely (at the $5\sigma$ level) to arise under the CURN hypothesis.
+The estimates of $A_{GW}$ and $\gamma_{GW}$ cannot help with this, since they are very similar under both hypotheses (see Fig.~\ref{fig:corner}).

-One way to assess significance is through \textit{null-hypothesis testing}~\cite{pernet2016null} using a frequentist statistic.
-We use quadratic statistics of the form $D(z) = z^{\mathsf T} \bQ z$, where $z$ is the data column vector, and consider three choices of the square \emph{filter matrix} $\bQ$ (see~\cite[Eq.~(1)]{BestStatistic}).
-The optimal statistic (OS) selects $\bQ$ to maximize the signal-to-noise ratio (SNR)~\cite{vigeland2018noise}.
-The Neyman--Pearson (NP) statistic selects $\bQ$ to maximize the detection probability at fixed false-alarm probability $p$.
-The NP minimum-variance (NPMV) statistic adopts the NP matrix but sets all diagonal entries of $\bQ$ to zero, eliminating autocorrelation contributions.
+As previously described, one way to assess significance is via frequentist \textit{null-hypothesis testing}~\cite{pernet2016null} using a \emph{statistic}.
+This computes the (noise-marginalized false-alarm) probability $p$ that signal-like data would occur under the null hypothesis.
+We use quadratic statistics of the form $D(z) = z^{\mathsf T} \bQ z$, where $z$ is the column vector of timing residuals, and consider three different standard choices of the square \emph{filter matrix} $\bQ$ (see~\ref{EM:9} and~\cite[Eq.~(1)]{BestStatistic}).

-Normally, the NP statistic would be preferred.
-However, because its filter matrix $\bQ$ contains both diagonal (autocorrelation) and off-diagonal (cross-correlation) terms, it is not robust against errors in modeling pulsar noise.
-In contrast, the OS and NPMV statistics use filter matrices that contain only off-diagonal terms, making them more robust.
-Details may be found in~\cite{BestStatistic}.